sambeck87/react_redux_project/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
-To get a local copy up and running, follow these steps.
+ ## To get a local copy up and running, follow these steps.

 ### Prerequisites